mikim42/OCW/README.md

 3. Bots cannot move outside the map or to obstacles.
 4. Bots cannot move to a same block as another bot.
 5. If any bots are not able to move, they will stay and skip the turn.
-6. If any bots take more than 2 seconds to make their decisions to move, they will stay and skip the turn (to do or not to do!
+6. If any bots take more than 2 seconds to make their decisions to move,\n they will stay and skip the turn (to do or not to do!
 Hamlet Syndrome).

 ## Implementation